Skip to main content

 Richmond Before The "Woke"

 It's hard to imagine what would happen just 8 years after I took these pictures during the Monument Ave Easter Parade in 2011 and 2012.
-Notice how no one is upset over a statue.
-Just enjoying the fun and the beautiful weather.
-There were lots of people of all kinds walking around , and live music playing.
-Since the communist take over in 2020, there hasn't been an Easter parade on Monument Ave.
-For good reason- as there really isn't anything to see.
-We have the ugly Arthur Ashe monument- but even during the days of the Easter Parade, his side of Monument Ave wasn't utilized.
+Notice how no one is upset over a statue, just enjoying the fun and the beautiful weather, along with the colorful display of characters .
+There were lots of people of all kinds walking around , and live music playing, and food to enjoy .
+Since the communist take over in 2020, there hasn't been an Easter parade on Monument Ave, and for good reason- as there really isn't anything left to see!
+We do still have the ugly Arthur Ashe monument still on display.
+Arthur Ashe was spared the wrath of BLM because he was the right color, but even during the days of the Easter Parade, his side of Monument Ave wasn't utilized. .
 Nope, people came to hang around Jackson, Davis, Lee, and Stuart.
 It's a pity now.
 They should rename it "shrubbery ave".
-That's all we have lefts.
+That's all we have left.
 Shrubbery.

 Easter 2012- notice the band in front of Jefferson Davis monument.
 No issues there..